I Focus on Prison Alternatives: Treatment, not Punishment

 For some clients, crime is a method to fund the dependency.
 Selling drugs or stealing are usually methods to fund your habit.
 On the other hand, criminal activity, such as robbery, theft or assault may have been committed simply because you were under the influence of alcohol or drugs and felt invincible.
 As an experienced criminal defense lawyer, I know the importance of getting involved in the case right away to see if there are alternatives to jail or prison.
 I believe it is important to focus on treatment rather than punishment.

-Diversion / Drug Court Programs for 1st and 2nd Offenders
+Diversion / Drug Court Programs for Repeat Offenders

-While cases vary due to the discretion judges have in sentencing, most first and second time offenders are eligible for some form of diversion/drug court program.
+While cases vary due to the discretion judges have in sentencing, most repeat offenders are eligible for some form of diversion/drug court program.
 I negotiate with prosecutors to keep the case out of court.
 My client would proceed into a drug court treatment program or alcohol treatment program as an alternative to prison or jail.
 While these diversion programs are run by probation and parole, they are ultimately overseen by the district judges.

 Stay out of Jail and Protect Your Criminal Record